Search vs. Display Advertising in 2017

 3. Limited Budget

-The next way to determine your strategy is by looking at your budget.
+The next way to pick your strategy is by determining your budget.
 How big is it?
 Where is there room to grow based on data?

 If your budget is limited, search ads are probably the best option to start with.
 Building your brand with display ads will usually take a much larger budget and will not likely have a positive ROI.
 This is because search ads typically have higher conversion rates, and will justify an increase in budget.
 Once you can rationalize spending a larger budget, you can then decide whether to put those extra funds into your successful search campaign or expand to the display network.

 If you consider your business an “urgent” service, it’s probably a good idea to start with search ads.
 An “urgent” service can include a wide array of companies, such as locksmiths, tow trucks, 24-hour veterinarian, and dentists.
 These are services that someone is not normally going to jump at and pay for if they are reading the news and happen to see your display ad.
 However, when someone gets locked out of their house or their car breaks down, they are likely to search for a service to help them immediately.Use #Adwords call extensions for urgent services like plumbing, locksmiths, etc. to capitalize on mobile searches.
 Click To Tweet

 Another consideration with “urgent” services – remember that these are most likely going to be searched for on a mobile device.
 Not only are mobile searches growing every year, hands-free devices are increasing the amount of voice searches in 2017.
 That means if you have a business with an “urgent” service, you should be advertising on mobile.